Fl0W97/ci-c5-housing-market-prices/README.md

 ### House Market Study

 This study explores the key drivers of house prices within the dataset by validating five initial hypotheses using statistical correlation, visual inspection, and distributional comparisons.
 The dataset includes homes with sale prices ranging from $34,900 to $755,000, with a median sale price of $163,000 and a mean of $180,921.
 This indicates a slightly right-skewed distribution, with a few high-end properties pulling the average upward.
+The most houses has been sold in the price range between $150,000 and $250,000.

 * The housing market appears to reward size (GrLivArea) more consistently than other features.
 * High-end properties, while fewer in number, significantly impact the mean price, suggesting a right-skewed market.